Friday, September 27, 2024

 Bosnia and Herzegovina is known for its religious diversity, reflecting its complex history and multicultural society.
 The population is predominantly divided among three major religious groups, which largely correspond to its three main ethnic groups:

-- Followed primarily by the Bosniaks, who are one of the three constituent ethnic groups in the country.
+• Followed primarily by the Bosniaks, who are 1 of the 3 constituent ethnic groups in the country.

 A Legacy of Religious Coexistence and Conflict: